The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 And if they can't, then why flirt with condoning it?

-I mean, if they find you some teams on the road, the hotels are required to remove all liquor from the mini bars.
+I mean, if they find you, some teams on the road, the hotels are required to remove all liquor from the minibars.

-I know I wasn't one time.
+I know I was at one time.

 I don't know if it's been relaxed or not.

-Beer is not permitted on charter flights in the National Football League.
+Beer is not permitted on charter flights in the National Football League for the flight home or the flight to the game.

 I don't know if it's been.